chipnbits/flowtrain_stochastic_interpolation/readme.md

 - **Training:** `model_train_sh_inference_cond.py`

 Training parameters can be adjusted via the `get_config()` function inside of the script.
-Script is set to the training regime that wasused for the pretrained conditional model provided.
+Script is set to use the same set of hyper parameters that were used for the pretrained conditional model provided.

 ```bash
 cd project/geodata-3d-conditional